Using Magic to Manifest the Life of your Dreams

 Step 2 | Think about some aspect of your life that needs to change – somewhere you feel stuck, something that maybe feels scary to even consider.
 It could be that you’re afraid to take action around this thing or it could be that you’re not even sure what action to take.
 Just be as specific as you can with what you know.
 Maybe you want to leave your job but are overwhelmed by the thought.
 Maybe it’s a failing relationship where both leaving and staying feels impossible.
 Write it all down.
 And write down WHY this particular aspect of your life needs to change.

 The thought of leaving your job feels scary (especially in a pandemic), but you know you’d be happier elsewhere.
-For your mind trick, what if you imagined a scenario where you get laid off tomorrow?
-You go in to work, they tell you they can no longer afford to keep you on the payroll, so you imagine that you’ve crunched the numbers and you could feasibly live off of unemployment for the next four months of your life.
-Four months to manifest something new.
-What would you do in those four months?
+For your mind trick, what if you imagined a scenario where you get laid off tomorrow (crisis) but are given three months of severance pay (liberating opportunity).
+You go in to work, they tell you they can no longer afford to keep you on the payroll and you’ve got three months to manifest something new.
+What would you do in those three months?
 What’s the first thing?
 The next thing?
 The next?
 Keep journaling.
 That’s your mind trick.
 It’s fiction, yeah, but what if…

 TIPS FOR THE TRICK

-- MAKE IT PROVOCATIVE.
+- CRISIS + FREEDOM.
 It’s called a pregnancy scare and a bomb threat for a reason.
 The scenario you imagine should fire up the adrenaline.
-It doesn’t have to be a disaster movie.
-It could be that an ideal future fantasy is more motivating for you.
-You just want to make sure the scenario doesn’t depress you.
+At the same time, there has to be something in it that gives you the space to take action.
+The scenario shouldn’t depress you.
 The energy goes up, not down.
 Something too scary or overwhelming will shut you down and make you want to hide.
 Choose something that sparks your imagination, that makes you go – Holy shit, what if I were pregnant right now?
 Seriously, what would I do?!
 We do this all the time.
 We imagine the earthquake, the loved one dying, the lottery win.
 Life is full of surprises, so we perform mind tricks to prepare ourselves.
 The heavy/stuck bits of our lives are simply the bits we haven’t imagined our way out of.
-Go big, dangerous, amazing.
+Go big, dangerous, freeing.
 It’s just an exercise.

 - MOVEMENT.
 You’ll know the trick is working if you start journaling immediately.
 The ideas you’re writing won’t necessarily be great ideas but that doesn’t matter.
 What matters is that you’re moving, you’re in the imaginal space where anything and everything is possible.
 If it feels like a slog, try imagining a different scenario.

 - WHATEVER WORKS.
 Psychologists say our erotic inclinations are mysterious, instinctual and very hard to change.
 I think this is true for trickster magic as well.
 You might find yourself imagining a scenario that for all intents and purposes “should” do the trick, but for whatever reason, it bores you to tears.
 Let it go and move on to something that lights you up.
 The goal isn’t to come up with a scenario that could actually happen in real life.
 The goal is to get you unstuck, moving towards the life of your dreams.
-Is four months realistic to live on unemployment?
-I have absolutely no clue.
-But if it does the trick and gets me making plans, it’s perfect.
+If it does the trick and gets you making plans, it’s perfect.
 You have to be completely honest with yourself during this process.
 Choose something you actually buy into.
 If the idea of Trump winning the election tomorrow would prompt you to finally take the leap on that crazy new business venture because the world is ending and why the hell not? – use it!

 If you can’t come up with a scenario that truly lights your fire, maybe that’s your answer.
 Maybe this particular aspect of your life doesn’t need to change right now.
-Is there some other (possibly related) bit that could be shaken up instead?
+Is there some other related bit that could be shaken up instead?

 The world’s on fire.
 Change is afoot.
 But your magic is untouchable; it exists beyond the observable universe, deep down in the supernatural world, waiting to be summoned by those two magic words… What if…